datacommonsorg/data/scripts/biomedical/STITCH/README.md

 After merging the datasets, we added two columns for the corresponding MeSHDescriptor DCIDs and ChEMBL DCIDs through querying the Biomedical Data Commons.
 We also added a new DCID that is based on the PubChem Compound ID formatted as 'chem/CID#'.
 The text columns have been formatted to have double quotes.

+We found that sometimes there was more than 1 ChEMBL ID per PubChem Compound ID, or that the ChEMBL ID in STITCH did not match the ChEMBL ID listed in Data Commons.
+To account for this, we queried Data Commons for the ChEMBL ID using the InChIKey from STITCH.
+We included a 'same_as' column to indicate the matching ChEMBL ID found in Data Commons and the ChEMBL ID in STITCH.

 This import has large data storage and compute requirements to execute.
 This includes 25 GB for storing the original files.

 chemical_chemical.links.detailed.v5.0.tsv